Veklury® (remdesivir)

 bGrade 3 ALT increase (n=1); Grade 4 hyperbilirubinemia, Grade 3 ALT increase, Grade 3 AST increase, and Grade 4 increased serum sodium level (all in 1 participant).
 Both participants had elevated transaminase levels at baseline.

 Overall, 60% of participants (32/53) were discharged by Day 10, and 83% of participants (44/53) were discharged by Day 30.
 Among participants who were discharged alive by Day 30, the median (IQR) duration of hospitalization from Day 1 of RDV was 7 (5–12) days.
 Additionally, 75% and 85% of participants showed clinical improvement (defined as a ≥2point increase in ordinal score from baseline) at Day 10 and at the last clinical assessment, respectively.
-The overall recovery rate was 83% (improvement from a baseline ordinal score of 2–5 to score of 6 or 7 or from a baseline score of 6 to a score of 7).
+The overall recovery rate (improvement from a baseline ordinal score of 2–5 to score of 6 or 7 or from a baseline score of 6 to a score of 7) was 83%.

 Figure 2.
 CARAVAN: Clinical Status Results According to Ordinal Scale by Study Day2

-Interim Results for Cohorts 5 Through 71
+Interim results for Cohorts 5 through 76

-Cohort 5 included participants who were 14 to <28 days old, GA >37 weeks, and weighed ≥2.5 kg (n=3).
-Cohorts 6 and 7 included participants who were <14 days old, GA >37 weeks, and weighed ≥2.5 kg at birth (n=1); and <56 days old, GA ≤37 weeks, and weighed ≥1.5 kg at birth (n=1), respectively.
-At baseline, participants were 12 to 30 days old, 3/5 were female, 4/5 were White, 1/5 were Black, and weight ranged from 2.2 to 3.5 kg.
-Three participants were on IMV and 2 were on high-flow O2.
+Cohort 5 included participants who were 14 to <28 days old, had a GA >37 weeks, and weighed ≥2.5 kg (n=3).
+Cohort 6 included participants who were <14 days old, had a GA >37 weeks, and weighed ≥2.5 kg at birth (n=1); Cohort 7 included participants who were <56 days old, had a GA ≤37 weeks, and weighed ≥1.5 kg at birth (n=1).
+At baseline, participants were 12 to 30 days old; 3/5 were female, 4/5 were White, and 1/5 were Black; and their weight ranged from 2.2 to 3.5 kg.
+Three participants were on IMV, and 2 were on high-flow O2.
 Symptom duration prior to first RDV dose was 2 to 9 days.

 Among the neonate and infant participants in Cohorts 5 through 7, laboratory abnormalities (Grades 3–4) were reported in 3/5 participants and included APTT increased (2/5), direct bilirubin increased (1/5), creatinine increased (1/5), prothrombin time increased (1/5), prothrombin/INR increased (1/5), and potassium increased (1/5).

-Three participants who received RDV recovered, including one participant who recovered by Day 10.
+Three participants who received RDV recovered, including 1 participant who recovered by Day 10.
 Time to recovery ranged from 9 to 19 days.
 Overall, 3 participants were discharged by Day 30; one of these participants was discharged by Day 10.
 No participants from Cohorts 5 through 7 died during the study.

-PINETREE Outpatient Study: RDV in Non-hospitalized Participants With COVID-19
+PINETREE Outpatient Study: RDV in Non-Hospitalized Participants With COVID-19

-Study design
+Study design and demographics

-Among the overall study population, there were 8 participants aged <18 years included in the study (RDV, n=3; placebo, n=5).
-All pediatric participants were White; the median (IQR) ages in the RDV and placebo groups were 13 (13–17) years and 16 (15–16) years, respectively, and the median (IQR) BMI in the RDV and placebo groups were 25.7 (21.1–31.7) kg/m2 and 28.7 (23.2–29.1) kg/m2, respectively.3,4
+Overall, 8 participants aged <18 years were included in the study (RDV, n=3; placebo, n=5).
+All pediatric participants were White; the median (IQR) ages in the RDV and placebo groups were 13 (13–17) years and 16 (15–16) years, respectively, and the median (IQR) BMIs in the RDV and placebo groups were 25.7 (21.1–31.7) kg/m2 and 28.7 (23.2–29.1) kg/m2, respectively.3,4

-Efficacy
+Efficacy and safety

-In the overall study population, treatment with RDV in comparison with placebo was associated with an 87% reduction in the risk of COVID-19–related hospitalization or allcause death by Day 28 (HR: 0.13; 95% CI: 0.03–0.59; P=0.008).
-No pediatric participants aged <18 years had experienced a COVID-19–related hospitalization or death by Day 28.3
+Overall, treatment with RDV was associated with an 87% reduction in the risk of COVID19–related hospitalization or allcause death by Day 28 compared with placebo (hazard ratio, 0.13; 95% CI: 0.03–0.59; P=0.008).
+No pediatric participants aged <18 years experienced a COVID-19–related hospitalization or death by Day 28.3

 References